You are here

 Attend the year-long, interdisciplinary core seminar ASI 1000Y Issues in Asia-Pacific Studies (1.0 full-course equivalent [FCE]).
 Topics vary from year to year.

 Complete a Major Research Paper, usually written in the context of a 0.5 FCE independent study course (e.g., ASI 1001H Independent Research in Asia-Pacific Studies).
-This requirement can be met in the home department for a major research paper, as long as the topic is related to Asia and is approved by the collaborative specialization director.
-In rare cases when a student undertakes a master's thesis in a home department, the additional Major Research Paper will be waived.
+This requirement can be met in the home graduate unit for a major research paper, as long as the topic is related to Asia and is approved by the collaborative specialization director.
+In rare cases when a student undertakes a master's thesis in a home unit, the additional Major Research Paper will be waived.
 The topic must be on contemporary East and Southeast Asian studies.

 By the time of graduation from the master's degree program, every student is strongly encouraged to have a working knowledge of an East or Southeast Asian language as needed for his or her course of study.